prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 Simplicity is discovered through exploration, not optimization of the first solution.
 De Bono emphasizes that designing "what may be" rather than merely analyzing "what is" unlocks novel simplifications.

 **Software Application**: The Saga pattern for distributed transactions illustrates this perfectly.
-Rather than forcing distributed ACID transactions via two-phase commit (2PC)â€”the "obvious" solutionâ€”the Saga pattern explores an alternative: orchestrating compensating transactions to achieve eventual consistency.
+Rather than forcing distributed ACID transactions via two-phase commit (2PC) ”the "obvious solution” the Saga pattern explores an alternative: orchestrating compensating transactions to achieve eventual consistency.
 This shift from synchronous coordination to asynchronous compensation yields dramatically simpler failure handling.

 Similarly, in agentic AI, the emergence of the ReAct pattern represents exploration beyond simple prompt-completion.
 By alternating between reasoning (thought) and action (tool use), agents achieve complex behavior through simple, iterative loops rather than monolithic planning.